ansible/ansible/docs/docsite/rst/user_guide/playbooks_delegation.rst

           run_once: True

 .. note::
-    - The `ansible_host` variable and other connection variables, if present, will reflect information about the host a task is delegated to, not the inventory_hostname.
+    - The `ansible_host` variable and other connection variables, if present, reflects information about the host a task is delegated to, not the inventory_hostname.

 .. warning::